MenakaGodakanda/GRC-Cybersecurity/README.md

 # Comprehensive Governance, Risk, and Compliance (GRC) Tool for Cybersecurity
 This project demonstrates a comprehensive understanding of Governance, Risk, and Compliance (GRC) in the field of cybersecurity.
-It includes scripts and tools to automate risk assessment and compliance checks, helping organizations manage risks and ensure adherence to regulatory requirements.
+It includes scripts and tools to automate risk assessment and compliance checks, helping organizations manage risks and ensure adherence to regulatory requirements.<br>
+<a href="https://github.com/MenakaGodakanda/GRC-Cybersecurity/blob/main/Project_Description.md">Project Description</a>

 ## Overview
 <img width="1106" alt="Screenshot 2024-08-08 at 11 20 28 PM" src="https://github.com/user-attachments/assets/fffd5168-dacd-4c4f-af38-e1692128b767">